debasmitaas/Face-Recognition/README.md

 # Face-Recognition
-Basic Human Face Recognition using OpenCV📷
+Human Face Recognition using OpenCV📷
 <hr>
 <h4>It can detect human face when the webcam is opened</h4>